marcosps/nsexec/README.md

 For more information about uidmaps, take a look [here](https://stgraber.org/2017/06/15/custom-user-mappings-in-lxd-containers/)

-Finnaly, by running the command bellow, you will receive a new bash with **root** user and all namespace active:
+Finally, by running the command bellow, you will receive a new bash with **root** user and all namespace active:

-	nsexec --unshare-all
+	./nsexec --unshare-all

-If you have downloaded a rootfs, make sure the owner of the all files of that rootfs belongs to <your_username> and execute:
+If you have downloaded a rootfs (using debootstrap or similar), make sure the owner of the all files of that rootfs belongs to <your_username> and execute:

-	nsexec --unshare-all --rootfs <path_to_your_rootfs>
+	./nsexec --unshare-all --rootfs <path_to_your_rootfs>